Princeton Tigers Logo

 1960 – 1984

-The tiger did not become the mascot of the university right away.
-But already in 1911, two tigers replaced lions presented to the university by its famous alumnus Wilson, who became the president of the United States.
+The tiger did not become the university’s mascot right away.
+But already in 1911, two tigers replaced the lions presented to the university by its famous alumnus Wilson, who became the president of the United States.
 The animal got into the team logo even later.

-Initially, the colors of the university were chosen: orange and black.
+Initially, the university’s colors were chosen: orange and black.
 They were received from the British Crown, along with the coat of arms, even before the American Revolution.
-So when the question of the mascot came up, it was the tiger that suited the existing “coloring.”
-It became the official animal in the second half of the 19th century, although it was not placed on the logo for almost a hundred years.
+So when the mascot question came up, the tiger suited the existing “coloring.”
+It became the official animal in the second half of the 19th century, though it was not included in the logo for almost a hundred years.

 The first emblem was a large orange polyhedral letter P with a black outline.
 The element pointed to the city’s name and the university and resembled a tiger only remotely.